-When carrying out this manoeuvre, the wing stops flying, loses all horizontal speed and the pilot is no longer in control of the SKIN 3.
+When carrying out this manoeuvre, the wing stops flying, loses all horizontal speed and the pilot is no longer in control of the SKIN 3 P symmetrically pulled down together (approx. 20-30 cm) and maintained in that position.

 The airflow over the profile is interrupted and the wing enters a situation similar to parachuting.